hn303/CamLandEc-RM03/supervision1-assignment.md

 **Question A: Which ward has the highest and lowest population in 2011, 2016 and 2021?
 Tabulate and also write respective population.**

 6. Right-click the `Cam_City` and click the `Properties` option.
-Switch to the `Join` section on the side and click the `Add` button to join the population table `2015-based population forecasts for Cambridge` to the `Cam_City` shapefile.
+Switch to the `Joins` section on the side and click the `Add` button to join the population table `2015-based population forecasts for Cambridge` to the `Cam_City` shapefile.
 Select `Ward name` as Join field and `wd15nm` as Target field.
 Once this is done, the Attribute Table of `Cam_City` shapefile should show the Ward name and the population of each ward in 2011, 2016 and 2021.<br>
 ![](statics/Assignment1_join.png)
 ![](statics/Assignment1_joined.png)